How to Write Your Psychology Today Profile: Make Your Client The Hero

 With my therapy and journalism background, I help therapists write or edit their profiles while maintaining their own sincerity and personality.
 Here’s the secret sauce I use to attract attention and get calls.

 This method is based on the popular Storybrand marketing strategy by Donald Miller.
 I particularly like his book Marketing Made Simple.
 Experts around the world use this process, which I'll touch more on below.
-I’ve adapted this practice for writing PT profiles.
+I’ve adapted this practice for writing Psychology Today profiles.

 To illustrate how I put these together, let’s consider Sally’s case.
 She’s been trying to write her profile for weeks, but has been putting it off.
 Finally frustrated enough, she asks for help.